Visual Vibration Tomography: Estimating Interior Material Properties from Monocular Video: Simulated Experiments

 \subsubsection{Damping}

 Real-world objects exhibit various types of damping, which can affect both the frequencies and relative phases of its modes.
-To simulate the effect of damping, we incorporate Rayleigh damping into our synthetic cubes.

-Our damping parameters were estimated following the procedure outlined by Davis and Bouman et~al.~\cite{davis2015visual}, who fit a Lorentzian curve to a peak in the motion power spectrum to estimate the damping ratio at that frequency.
-We find that cubes of Jello exhibit significant damping: from a real video of a Jello cube, we estimated critical damping ratios of 0.01749 at 12.5 Hz and 0.01999 at 15.5 Hz.
+To simulate damping, we incorporate Rayleigh damping into our synthetic cubes.
+Our damping parameters were estimated following the procedure outlined by Davis and Bouman et~al.~\cite{davis2015visual}, who fit a Lorentzian curve to a peak in the motion power spectrum to estimate the damping ratio.
+We find that Jello cubes exhibit significant damping: from a real video of one, we estimated critical damping ratios of 0.01749 at 12.5 Hz and 0.01999 at 15.5 Hz.

 Through realistic simulations in COMSOL, we find that damping poses the additional challenge of fewer observable modes.
 We can increase the number of observed modes by extracting modes from multiple simulations with different initial conditions.
 For example, ``plucking" the top-back corner of a cube will cause slightly different modal expression than ``plucking" its top-front corner.
 Fig.~\ref{fig:damping} shows reconstruction for damped cubes.
 From two different plucking conditions, we are able to extract between 7--15 modes and use these modes to coarsely reconstruct the defect.